Wondermondo 🢖 World 🢖 Wonders of Africa 🢖 Wonders of Guinea-Bissau

-Most interesting wonders of Guinea-Bissau
+Top 4 wonders of Guinea-Bissau

-- Corubal Falls (Saltinho) – Tombali.
 Low, rapid-like falls on Corubal River.
 Total height of falls – approximately 5 m, width up to 360 m.

-- Bolama – Bolama.
 Ruins of the former capital of Guinea-Bissau.
 Many houses represent fine samples of colonial architecture.
 Now the ruins are inhabited by thousands of bats.

-In the early 19th century French traveller and diplomat, Gaspard Théodore Mollien, travelled through the Senegambia region of West Africa.
+In the early 19th century French traveler and diplomat, Gaspard Théodore Mollien, traveled through the Senegambia region of West Africa.
 At the time most of Africa’s interior had not yet come under European rule, although European powers maintained some trading posts and colonial settlements along the coasts.
 Most of the modern-day countries of Africa did not exist at this time, but Mollien passed through the territory of what are now Senegal, Gambia, Guinea, and Guinea-Bissau.